“Vengeance would have us

 “Indeed.”
 The selected vampire bowed his head in a show of sober reverence.
 I could tell he considered it an honor to be chosen.
 The others nodded their acceptance of Jovani’s choice for a leader in his absence.

 “Now go.
 The moon will soon set with sunrise blistering its heels.”
-Jovani made direct eye contact with the second female who brought to mind exotic island natives.
+Jovani made direct eye contact with the second female.
+She brought to mind an exotic, island princess whose skin had never been kissed by the sun.
 “Araminta, keep him well.”

 “I will.
 Be safe, Jovani.
 Bring Evadine home.”